lanebjorn/fid/README.md

+# fid
-# This repo is for DIG2500 Fundamentals of Interactive Design.
+This repo is for DIG2500 Fundamentals of Interactive Design.